Known as "Patient 71," persistence paid off for Australian cancer patient Julie Randall

 Care 8,000 miles from home

-Walter Urba, M.D., Ph.D, co-director of the Providence Melanoma Program, had become a household name in the Randall home.
-His phase II study was examining the efficacy of an anti-PD-1 drug that helps make cancer cells more vulnerable to attack by the body’s immune system.
+Walter J. Urba, M.D., Ph.D, physician director of research at the Robert W. Franz Cancer Research Center, part of the Earle A. Chiles Research Institute at Providence Cancer Center, and co-director of the Providence Melanoma Program, had become a household name in the Randall home.
+His phase I/II study was examining the efficacy of an anti-PD-1 drug that helps make cancer cells more vulnerable to attack by the body’s immune system.
 This is one type of treatment known as immunotherapy.

 Julie sent her files to Providence and took a leap of faith: She had to stop chemotherapy six weeks leading up to the study.
 “Something inside told me that’s what I had to be doing,” she says.
 By the time the Randalls arrived in Portland in March 2013, new tumors had developed.